Jet Marching Methods for Solving the Eikonal Equation: Conclusion

 Our solvers are motivated by problems involving repeatedly solving the eikonal equation in complicated domains where: \begin{itemize} \item time and memory savings via the use of high-order solvers, \item high-order local knowledge of characteristic directions, \item and compactness of the solver's ``stencil'' (the neighborhood over which the semi-Lagrangian updates require information) \end{itemize} is paramount.
 In particular, our goal is to parametrize the multipath eikonal in a complicated polyhedral domain in a work-efficient manner.
 This solver is a necessary ingredient for carrying out this task.

-Apart from this application, we will be continuing to work along the following directions: \begin{itemize} \item Application of these solvers to regular grids in 3D, which should be straightforward and yield considerable savings over existing approaches, and extension to unstructured simplex meshes in 2D and 3D.
-Especially in 3D, this problem is more complicated, requiring the computation of ``causal stencils''~\cite{Kimmel:1998aa,Sethian:2000aa}. \item Proofs of convergence for each of our approaches in the $n$-dimensional setting.
-This requires an extension of the proofs used for this work, but otherwise the idea is the same. \item A more careful characterization of the conditions under which cubic convergence of $T$ and $\nabla T$ is obtained. \end{itemize}
+We will be continue to work along the following directions: \begin{itemize} \item Extension to regular grids in 3D, which should be straightforward and yield considerable savings over existing approaches, and extension to unstructured simplex meshes in 2D and 3D.
+Especially in 3D, this problem is more complicated, requiring the computation of ``causal stencils''~\cite{Kimmel:1998aa,Sethian:2000aa}. \item A rigorous proof of convergence for the solvers developed in this work, including a careful investigation of the conditions resulting in cubic convergence for both the eikonal and its gradient as observed in the case of constant and linear speed functions. \end{itemize}